-College / Sch ool: Program: Academic Ye ar: Date Prepare d: The purpose assessment i of this checklist is to help you identify and determine your needs.
-Undergraduate program Graduate program Track Minor program General Education program Why are you □ For internal purposes (e.g. program review, etc.) Good management Quality motivation Knowing where you are Knowing where you have been Knowing what is possible and how to get there Other For external purposes Regional and program-level accreditation Apply for an award (e.g. Baldridge Award) Other Computer skills Critical thinking skills Communication (reading, writing) skills Attitudes
+College / School: Program: Academic Ye ar: Date Prepare d: The purpose assessment i of this checklist is to help you identify and determine your needs. assessing?
+Undergraduate program Graduate program Track Minor program General Education program Other Why are you □ For internal purposes (e.g. program review, etc.) Good management Quality motivation Knowing where you are Knowing where you have been Knowing what is possible and how to get there Other For external purposes Regional and program-level accreditation Apply for an award (e.g. Baldridge Award) Other What do you want to know?
+Discipline-specific knowledge Competency skills Technology skills Critical thinking skills Communication skills Attitudes Success of graduates Other

-From who will you collect the data?
+From wh will you collect the data?

+New students

 Current students

 Graduating students

 Alumni

-Faculty

-Employers of graduates
+Faculty Employers of graduates

-Other
+Employers of graduates Other

+- Curior

-Who will see the results?
+Who will the results?

 Department

 Deans and administrators

 Advisory committees

 Review committees

 Accrediting bodies

 Students

-Alumni

-Other universities
+Alumni Other universities

+Other driversities Other

-Other
+ш Other

 How will the data be used?

-- Internal program review
+Internal program review

 Accreditation review

 Curriculum review

-Request by a committee
+Committee report

 Career services

 Recruiting and marketing

+Other

-Llow ofto n w ill you calleat the data?
+How ofto n w ill you collect the data?

-HOW OILE ill you collect the data?
-One-time projects
+ilow oite One-time projects

 Each semester

 Each year

 Each assessment cycle

-$\overline{\Box}$ Other
+Other

-Who will coll ect the data?
+Who will col lect the data?

 Individual faculty

 The department

 The college

 The university

 Other

-(Adapted from Palomba et.
-Al., 2000)
+(Adapted from Palomba et al., 2000)